vishpat/scheme-rs/README.md

 # scheme-rs

 A simple interperter/compiler in Rust using the [LLVM](https://llvm.org/) toolkit and the [Inkwell](https://thedan64.github.io/inkwell/inkwell/index.html) crate.
 The interpreter/compiler supports a subset of the scheme programming language.
-Take a look at the test modules for sample scheme programs that can be run using the interpreter/compiler.
+Take a look at the programs folder for sample scheme programs that can be run using the interpreter/compiler.

+Note: The compiler requires typehints in case of list parameters or if the function returns a list of number.
+The interpreter ignores these type hints.

 ## Build
 To build the compiler you will need the LLVM toolkit installed.
 The current version of the compiler uses LLVM 15.